Good children work hard.

 Lazy children lose out.

-This idea is so ingrained throughout children’s stories that it’s hardly noticed.
+This view of work ethic is so ingrained throughout children’s stories that it’s hardly noticed.
 However, there is speculation these days (in fact since the 1970s) that humanity may be facing a post-work future.
 Some argue that no human job is ‘safe’ from robots and apps — the caring and creative professions will be last to go, but go they will.

 What if our children, or our children’s grandchildren, are born into a world where most of them never work because robots — or a robot spin-off, yet to be invented — are the new slaves?
 The Romans and the Greeks managed to contribute so much to the world only because their slavery system allowed a well-educated gentry to dedicate themselves to art and ideas.